OGGM/oggm/docs/introduction.rst

     Data preprocessing
-      Acquisition, download and processing of a large number of digital elevation models, gridded climate datasets, reference datasets for model calibration and validation )such as geodetic mass-balance and velocity products), and more...
+      Acquisition, download and processing of a large number of digital elevation models, gridded climate datasets, reference datasets for model calibration and validation )such as geodetic mass balance and velocity products), and more...

-    Climatic mass-balance
+    Climatic mass balance
-      Mass-balance models of various degrees of complexity, interchangeable, extendable and reprogrammable by anyone.
+      Mass balance models of various degrees of complexity, interchangeable, extendable and reprogrammable by anyone.

     Glacier geometry evolution models